 The horseshoe rim is a thousand feet wide.
 The spray practically creates its own weather.
 Shoshone Falls produces hydroelectric power for Idaho Power Company.
 Ira B. Perrine, an extraordinary pioneer of Idaho, imagined the possibility of diverting part of the river through a vertical tunnel carved in the solid rock.
 He began excavating in 1901, making progress intermittently depending on his supply of funds.
 By 1906 he was building a power house.

 The nearest railroad was thirty miles north.
 Machinery and supplies came via horse- drawn wagons from the station across the desert, down a canyon road to a lava rock ledge, and finally to the construction site.
 In August 1907, the town of Twin Falls celebrated its sudden abundance of power from the finished 500-kilowatt plant by keeping their electric lights on long past midnight.

 Soon the Twin Falls city council created a park on the south bank of the river at the best place for viewing the grand scene.
 The town celebrated Flag Day there, the Grand Army of the Republic had reunions there.
 In 1928, the town and Idaho Power erected a bank of flood lamps using 25 million candlepower to light the falls at night.
 In World War II, the lights were turned off "for the duration" to simplify blackout planning.

 Today, people all over southern Idaho pay attention in the spring.
 If Snake River is "leaping," it's worth a two-hundred mile drive and a picnic lunch to see Shoshone Falls and be amazed.

 Season: All Year

-Fees: $3 per car, $20 per bus Annual permits are available for $25 at Twin Falls City Hall or the City Parks & Recreation Office
+Fees: $5 per car from March 1 to September 30.
+School buses are $5, tour buses are $20.
+Annual permits (season passes) are available at Twin Falls City Hall or the City Parks & Recreation Office.